Online Safety

 • Email Communication – Email is usually not encrypted.
 Fifth District will never ask for personal information in an email.
 Be careful when sending personal information.
 If you receive a suspicious email, contact the Bank immediately.

-• Enable password protection or biometric authentication (Face ID or Touch ID) on your mobile device.
-This will increase security if your mobile device is lost or stolen.
+• Enable password protection or biometric authentication (Face ID or Touch ID) on your device.
+This will increase security if your device is lost or stolen.

-• Do not connect to mobile banking through a public wireless (WiFi) network.
+• Do not connect to FDSB Connected through a public wireless (WiFi) network.
 Data transmitted over wireless networks is not encrypted and can be easily intercepted.

 • Turn off the Bluetooth connection when not in use.
 This will reduce the risk of someone using Bluetooth to connect to your mobile device.

-• Regularly install operating system and software updates on your mobile device.
+• Regularly install operating system and software updates on your device.

-• Consider installing mobile antivirus software on your mobile device.
+• Consider installing mobile antivirus software on your device.

 Thank you for choosing to bank with Fifth District.
-If you have any questions, please contact the Electronic Banking Department at 504-363-6513.
+Please visit our website at www.fifthdistrict.com.
+If you have any questions, please contact the Electronic Banking Department at (504) 363-6513.